GLOBAL MARKETS-Asian shares fall ahead of U.S. CPI, crypto worries mount

 By Stella Qiu

-SYDNEY, Nov 10 (Reuters) - Asian share markets were tense on Thursday and the dollar held on to its overnight gains before the big test of a U.S. consumer inflation report, while market sentiment took a dive as the likely collapse of a major crypto exchange spooked investors.
+SYDNEY, Nov 10 (Reuters) - Asian share markets pulled back on Thursday and the dollar held its overnight gains before the big test of a U.S. consumer inflation report, while market sentiment took a dive as the likely collapse of a major crypto exchange spooked investors.

-With no final results available from the U.S. mid-term elections, investors were turning to the upcoming inflation data later in the day, which are likely to show a decline in both the monthly and yearly core numbers for October to 0.5% and 6.5%, respectively, according to a Reuters poll.
+With no final results available from the U.S. mid-term elections, investors were turning to upcoming inflation data later in the day, which is likely to show a slowing in both the monthly and yearly core numbers for October to 0.5% and 6.5%, respectively, according to a Reuters poll.

+European markets are set to extend the cautious mood, with the pan-region Euro Stoxx 50 futures STXEc1 down 0.7%.
+However, U.S. S&P 500 futures ESc1 edged up 0.2% while the Nasdaq futures NQc1 rose 0.3%.

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS dropped 0.6% in early trade, dragged lower by outsized declines in China's bluechips .CSI300 and Hong Kong's Hang Seng index .HSI.
+MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS fell 1.2%, dragged lower by a 1.0% drop in China's bluechips .CSI300 and a 1.8% retreat in Hong Kong's Hang Seng index .HSI.

 China is again grappling with a COVID surge, with the southern metropolis of Guangzhou reporting thousands of cases.
 Apple Inc AAPL.O supplier Foxconn 2317.TW plans to update its fourth-quarter outlook on Thursday, after strict COVID curbs remained in place at its major plant in China despite the lifting of a lockdown.